jmrozanec/cron-utils/README.md

 [![Flattr this!](https://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=jmrozanec&url=https://github.com/jmrozanec/cron-utils)

 **Other cron-utils projects**
+You are welcome to visit and use the following cron-utils projects:
  * [htime](https://github.com/jmrozanec/htime): A Java library to make it easy for humans format a date.
 You no longer need to remember date time formatting chars: just write an example, and you will get the appropiate formatter.
  * [cron-utils-spring](https://github.com/jmrozanec/cron-utils-spring): A Java library to describe cron expressions in human readable language at Spring framework, using cron-utils.